-Otobong Nkanga’s practice explores the social and topographical changes of her environment.
-Through performance, drawing, photography, and installation she examines how raw minerals are transported through covert economies and transformed into desirable consumables.
-Nkanga studied at Obafemi Awolowo University, Ile-Ife; École Nationale Supérieure des Beaux-Arts, Paris; and Rijksakademie van beeldende kunsten and DasArts, both Amsterdam.
-Her exhibitions have been at: documenta 14, Kassel, 2017; Biennale de Lyon, Lyon, 2015; Bienal de São Paulo, São Paulo, 2014; and Berlin Biennale, Berlin, 2014.
-Sites of her solo exhibitions include: Kunsthal Aarhus, Aarhus, 2017; Nottingham Contemporary, Nottingham, 2016; M HKA, Antwerp, 2016; Museum Folkwang, Essen, 2015; and Kadist Foundation, Paris, 2015.
+Otobong Nkanga is a visual and performance artist whose practice explores the social and topographical changes of her environment.
+Through performance, drawing, photography, and installation, Nkanga examines how raw minerals are transported through covert economies and transformed into desirable consumables.
+Acting as a cultural anthropologist, Nkanga concentrates on specific elements of our surroundings in order to portray the ongoing challenges of (re)presenting environmental conditions.
+Within her imaginative and emotive installations and paintings, Nkanga opens up discussion on our connections with natural materials and resources, and their stimulating accounts.
+Her exhibitions have been at documenta 14, Kassel, 2017; Biennale de Lyon, Lyon, 2015; Bienal de São Paulo, São Paulo, 2014; and Berlin Biennale, Berlin, 2014.
+Solo exhibitions include: Museum of Contemporary Art Chicago, Chicago, 2018; Kunsthal Aarhus, Aarhus, 2017; and Nottingham Contemporary, Nottingham, 2016.
 She received the BelgianArtPrize in 2017 and Yanghyun Prize in 2015.
 Nkanga lives and works in Antwerp.